 - Have you been abroad before?
 How did you find it?

-- What parts of COUNTRY’S culture are you most looking forward to?
+- What parts of the host country's culture are you most looking forward to?

-- How would you get involved at our school?
+- How would you get involved at the school?

 - What do you do in your free time?

-You should come with questions of your own, as well.
-But do research first and don’t ask questions that you could easily find on their website.
-Taking the time to do thoughtful research will show your interviewer you’re serious about their program and about studying abroad.
-It may help you to do a “mock interview” with a friend or family member before the real interview.
+You should come prepared with questions of your own as well.
+Do research first and don’t ask questions that you could easily find on their website.
+Taking the time to do thoughtful research will show your interviewer that you’re serious about their program and about studying abroad.
+It may help to do a practice interview with a friend or family member before the real interview.

 If you go into a study abroad interview prepared, you’ll be sure to leave a good impression.
-Send a follow-up thank you note via email after the interview!
+Don't forget to send a follow-up thank-you message by email after the interview!

 Most programs won’t require this, but if you’re applying to a program that is writing-heavy or arts-focused, you may be asked to submit a sample of your work.
 For a literature program, this could include a research paper.
 For an animation course, this might be a portfolio of your best work.

 Studying abroad can be expensive, but scholarships can be one way to majorly offset the cost.
-There are many places to look for scholarships, and scholarships will vary --they could provide several hundred dollars toward tuition or could even cover an entire program.
-But don’t overlook the smaller scholarships--any amount can go a long way in making study abroad possible for you.
+There are many places to look for scholarships, and scholarships will vary - they could provide several hundred dollars toward tuition or could even cover an entire program.
+However, don’t overlook the smaller scholarships!
+Any amount can go a long way in making studying abroad possible for you.
 Unsure where to start?
 Let us be your guide!

-We’ve curated a guide of the top scholarships for students studying in 21 countries.
-We’ve already done the dirty work of researching scholarships online, so you know these are vetted and actually worth applying to.
-Some of these scholarships are associated with universities, but others are open to students looking to study anywhere in the country.
-In the guide, we give you the complete details like deadlines and eligibility.
+We’ve curated a list of 440+ international scholarships across 37 countries.
+We’ve already done the work of researching and organizing scholarship award amounts, eligibility requirements, and deadlines for you.
+So, know that these scholarships are legitimate and actually worth applying to.
+Some of these scholarships are associated with universities, but others are open to students looking to study anywhere in a country.

 Look at your university’s scholarship page

-If you’re looking to study in a country that’s not included in our scholarship guide, you should look to see if the schools you’ve applied to offer scholarships for their school specifically.
-Most universities will have a page dedicated to this information.
-You may also want to investigate if your current university offers students scholarships to study abroad at other universities.
+If you want to know how to study abroad in a country that’s not included in our scholarship guide, you should look to see if specific schools in that country offer scholarships for student applicants.
+Most universities will have a page dedicated to scholarship information.
+If you are looking at a short-term program, you may also want to investigate if your current university offers students scholarships to study abroad at other universities.

-If you’re an American student who is on financial aid at your home university, you will likely be able to get financial aid to study abroad as well.
+If you’re an American student who is on financial aid at your home university, you will likely be able to get financial aid to study abroad.
 If you’ve taken out a federal loan, check out this list of countries that accept FAFSA.
 If your school has given you a private grant, you likely will be able to extend that to your study abroad studies.
-Be sure to check out your school’s financial aid office if you have any specific questions.
+Be sure to check with your school’s financial aid office if you have any specific questions.

 You did it!
 Once you get into a school abroad, the real fun begins.
 But perhaps you’ve been accepted by more than one school.
-You will have to decide which school to choose.
+Now you'll have to decide which school to choose.

-First things first.
-Make a pro and con list of each school you’re deciding between.
-There are several things you should consider:
+First things first - make a pro and con list of each school you’re deciding between.
+There are several things to consider when picking a college.